bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 If a user loses connection while in the meeting, a message appears on the screen informing the user about the disconnection and the reconnection countdown.
 The client will periodically attempt to reconnect.
 If the reconnection is successful, the client will reappear with everything up to date.

 # Installation
-There are two ways to install the client: from packages and from source code (in a development environment).

-## From packages
+The steps below install the HTML5 client from packages.
+If you are interested in development of the HTML5 client, after following the steps below see: [setting up HTML5 development environment](/html/html5-dev.html).

 You can install the current developer build of the HTML5 client on your existing [BigBlueButton 1.1](/install/install.html) server using the steps below.
 As this is a development build, we do not recommend it for production use.
+If you are interested modifying the the HTML5 client, after following the steps below see: [setting up HTML5 development environment](/html/html5-dev.html).

-First, you need to install the latest version of mongodb:
+To isntall the HTML5 client, first install the latest version of mongodb:

 ~~~
 $ sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv EA312927